cherriecyl/100-days-of-code/r1-log.md

 ### R1D5 - Mon 18 May 2020
 Continued working on Basic Javascript.
 Hit the objects part and it's starting to feel a bit confusing

+### R1D6 - Thu 21 May 2020
+Skipped two days unfortunately because I got swamped at work!
+Still working on Basic Javascript, and finding it a little foreign and challenging